conda/conda/docs/source/build_tutorials/pkgs.rst

 ``binstar logout``

-For more information about Anaconda.org, see the Anaconda.org documentation page.
+For more information about Anaconda.org, see the `Anaconda.org documentation page <http://docs.continuum.io/anaconda/>`_.

 Please see our next tutorial, :doc:`pkgs2`, to learn more about the files that go into each conda build and how to edit them manually.